QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     p = default_params(N=10, M=6)
     @btime solve_bellman($p);

-This solves a value function with a Markov chain of one-million states in a little over a second!
+This solves a value function with a Markov chain of a million states in a little over a second!
 This general approach seems to scale roughly linearly.
-For example, try :math:`N=10, M=8` to solve an equation with a Markov chain with one-hundred million possible states, which can be solved in around 3-4 minutes.
-Above that order of magnitude, you may need to tinker with the linear solver parameters to ensure that you are not memory-limited (e.g. change the ``restart`` parameter of GMRES).
+For example, try :math:`N=10, M=8` to solve an equation with a Markov chain with 100 million possible states, which can be solved in about 3-4 minutes.
+Above that order of magnitude, you may need to tinker with the linear solver parameters to ensure that you are not memory limited (e.g., change the ``restart`` parameter of GMRES).

 Markov Chain Steady State and Dynamics
 ----------------------------------------

-Recall that given an :math:`N` dimensional intensity matrix :math:`Q` of a CTMC, the evolution of the PDF from an initial condition :math:`\psi(0)` is the system of linear differential equations
+Recall that given an :math:`N`-dimensional intensity matrix :math:`Q` of a CTMC, the evolution of the pdf from an initial condition :math:`\psi(0)` is the system of linear differential equations

 .. math::

     \dot{\psi}(t) = Q^T \psi(t)

-If :math:`Q` was a matrix, we could just take its transpose to find the adoint.
-However, with matrix-free methods we need to implement the adjoint-vector product directly.
+If :math:`Q` is a matrix, we could just take its transpose to find the adoint.
+However, with matrix-free methods, we need to implement the adjoint-vector product directly.

 The logic for the adjoint is that for a given :math:`n = (n_1,\ldots, n_m, \ldots n_M)`, the :math:`Q^T` product for that row has terms enter when

-#. :math:`1 < n_m \leq N`, entering into identical :math:`n` except with one less customer in the :math:`m` th position
+#. :math:`1 < n_m \leq N`, entering into the identical :math:`n` except with one less customer in the :math:`m`th position
-#. :math:`1 \leq n_m < N` entering into identical :math:`n` except with one more customer in the :math:`m` th position
+#. :math:`1 \leq n_m < N`, entering into the identical :math:`n` except with one more customer in the :math:`m`th position

-Implementing this logic first in math, and then in code,
+Implementing this logic, first in math and then in code,

 .. math::